-Once a local authority has identified land as contaminated land by definition, it must also consider whether it falls into the category of a special site.
-Special sites are sites where, more often than not, the Environment Agency have had, or still have, an enforcement role.
+- 1. Once a local authority has identified land as contaminated land by definition, it must also consider whether it falls into the category of a special site.
+Special sites are sites where, more often than not, the Environment Agency have had, or still have, an enforcement role. - 2.
 What exactly constitutes a special site is specified in the Contaminated Land (England) Regulations 2000.
 For a legal definition the Regulations must always be consulted.
-In simple terms, however, they include land:-

-- Polluting controlled waters (in certain circumstances see Appendix 3, Pollution of Controlled Waters); - On sites subject to Integrated Pollution Control (see Environmental Protection Act 1990 Part I - Prescribed Processes and Substances Regulations 1991 schedule 1 part A); - With waste sulphuric acid tar lagoons (on sites used for refining benzole, used lubricants or petroleum); - Used as an oil refinery; - Used to manufacture or process explosives; - Used to manufacture or dispose of atomic, chemical or biological weapons (non-biological contamination only); - Used for other nuclear purposes; - Owned or occupied by a defence organisation for naval, military or air force purposes (not off base housing/NAFFI); - Held for the benefit of Greenwich Hospital.

-Contaminated land beyond the boundary of these premises (but contaminated by them) also forms part of the special site.

-Procedure in relation to the investigation and declaration of special sites are covered in Part 3, paragraph 11; Part 3, paragraph 4 and 5 and Part 5 paragraph 15 above.
+In simple terms, however, they include land:- - > Polluting controlled waters (in certain circumstances see appendix 3); - On sites subject to Integrated Pollution Control (see Environmental Protection Act 1990 Part I - Prescribed Processes and Substances Regulations 1991 schedule 1 part A); - With waste sulphuric acid tar lagoons (on sites used for refining benzole, used lubricants or petroleum); - Used as an oil refinery; - Used to manufacture or process explosives; - Used to manufacture or dispose of atomic, chemical or biological weapons (non biological contamination only): - Used for other nuclear purposes; - Owned or occupied by a defence organisation for naval, military or air force purposes (not off base housing / NAFFI); - ➤ Held for the benefit of Greenwich Hospital. - 3.
+Contaminated land beyond the boundary of these premises (but contaminated by them) also forms part of the special site. - 4.
+Procedure in relation to the investigation and declaration of special sites is covered in 3.11, 4.4, 4.5 and 5.15 above.